-Assets Under Construction reflect only Gwynedd Council's proportion of the construction costs of the Pont Briwet project (based on an estimated split of the road and the rail elements of the project.
+Within "Assets under Construction", there is an element that relates to Pont Briwet.
+This amount only reflects Gwynedd Council's proportion of the project construction costs (based on an estimated split of the road and the rail elements of the project.
 This split currently stands at 41% road element (£2.91m in 2014/15 and a total of £6.67m) and 59% rail element).